 Rolls: In all of my slider recipes, I use King’s Hawaiian Rolls.
 The super soft and slightly sweet rolls bake beautifully and are the perfect complement to all the different flavors of the sliders.
 I also have a homemade recipe for Hawaiian Rolls you could make and use.
 You can also use dinner rolls.

 Bacon: You can cook the bacon ahead of time for this recipe.
-I will let you know how to bake bacon to save on the mess and clean-up time!
+Bake it at 415°F for 18-20 minutes on a baking sheet lined with aluminum foil.
+Easy-peasy!
 Or, you could even whip up some air fryer bacon to use in this recipe.

 Kentucky Hot Brown Sliders